-- Dogs must be kept fully under control at ALL times. - For Dogs onsite, the following conditions apply: - o Dogs must be kept under control on a lead when in public camping areas - Dogs are only allowed on the campsite and the assigned nature trails (the area above the gate by the Adventure Barn) - o Dogs are not allowed in the kitchen or dining areas - All dog mess must be cleaned up, double bagged and disposed of in site bins - Other people's boundaries must be respected - BF Adventure reserves the right to request the immediate removal of any problem causing dogs immediately from the site (at the discretion of BF Adventure staff).
-No refund for reduced length stays would be due. - Exceptions are made for assistant dogs
+- 1. Dog must be kept fully under control at ALL times - 2.
+Dogs on site, the following conditions apply: - 1.
+Dogs must be kept under control and on a lead when in public camping areas - 2.
+Dogs are only allowed on the campsite and the assigned nature trails (the area above the gate by the Adventure Barn) - 3.
+Dogs are not allowed in the kitchen or dining areas - 4.
+All dog mess must be cleaned up, double bagged and disposed of in site bins - 5.
+Other people boundaries must be respected - 3.
+BFA reserves the right to request the immediate removal of any problem causing dogs immediately from the site (at the discretion BFA staff) No refund for reduced length stays would be due - 4.
+Exception are made for assistant dogs